 If you haven’t RSVP’ed to the Thursday October 10 open house, you can do so on this link.
 Hope to see you there!

-While the doctor’s office may not be the number one place to visit, I strive to make sure each of our patients are comfortable communicating with us and seeing us when they need to.
+While the doctor’s office may not be the most exciting place to visit, I strive to make sure each of our patients are comfortable communicating with us and seeing us when they need to.
 Since the practice became a concierge practice, I’ve enjoyed getting to know each of our patients more and coordinating care with our patients’ other providers.
 Most importantly, I’ve been amazed at the impact it makes to be able to have more time with our patients to ensure we are giving them the best care we possibly can.

 Outside of the office, I love to work out, hike, and swim.
 I enjoy reading and watching movies, and of course, going to Texas football games (hook ‘em!).
 I’m also a huge foodie and love trying out new places to eat!